AMD passes Intel in market cap

 Intel CEO Pat Gelsinger compared the company's comeback strategy to climbing Mount Kilimanjaro in an interview with CNBC on Friday.

-AMD reports second fiscal quarter earnings on Tuesday, where investors will be watching to see if it is facing the same macroeconomic challenges as Intel as PC sales drop around the world.
+AMD reports fiscal second-quarter earnings on Tuesday, when investors will be watching to see if it is facing the same macroeconomic challenges as Intel as PC sales drop around the world.

-Note: Correction: The original headline to this story mistakenly stated that it was the first time AMD had passed Intel in market cap.
-In fact, it happened before in Feb.
-2022.